ravidorr/ForkSure/docs/google-play/DATA_SAFETY_DECLARATION.md

 7. **No analytics or tracking** - no user behavior tracking

 **Data Safety Summary:**
 ForkSure is a privacy-focused app that only processes photos temporarily for AI recipe analysis.
-No personal information is collected, and no data is stored permanently on device or servers.
+No personal information is collected, and no data is stored permanently on the device or servers.